Essential Excel Keyboard Shortcuts for M&A and Finance

 You can tailor these formats to whatever you need (include borders, fonts, colors, cell backgrounds, etc).
 Once set up, applying all these formats is just a quick keyboard shortcut sequence away.

-See below how quickly you can format a P&L:
+See below how quickly you can format a profit and loss statement (P&L):

-Example of how to quickly format a P&L via Accelerate's Formats menu with keyboard shortcuts
+Example of how to quickly format a P&L via Accelerate Excel's Formats menu with keyboard shortcuts

 Accelerate Excel’s Formats menu to quickly apply a customizable set of formats to the selection